julia-infocaster/Shai-Hulud-2.0-Detector/README.md

 ### GitHub Action (Recommended)

-The easiest way to use Shai-Hulud Detector is as a GitHub Action.
+The easiest way to use Shai-Hulud Detector is as a GitHub Action. **Now available on the [GitHub Marketplace](https://github.com/marketplace/actions/shai-hulud-2-0-detector)!**

 #### Minimal Setup